d-bl/MAE-gf/docs/marian.md

 * [Bias and Paris ground](#bias-and-paris-ground)
 * [Windmills](#windmills)

-&copy; M. Tempels
+&copy; M. Tempels TEST

 ## Introduction

 On this page some of my own designs and finds.
 Most grounds I found before I learned of Groundforge.
 Of course, some of them might also have been created by others.
 For most grounds I only use names for the units with an addition to indicate the placing of the units in the ground.
 E.g. in plaits, in a diamond, traditional, ...
 Some units are used in more than one example, with different placings, so naturally those names show up more than once.
 The colour grey in the working diagrams indicates <span class="stch">cross only</span>.

 ## Fusion